 Verizon In The Bear Market

 Two aspects of Verizon that I believe really help them in the current market conditions are their contract agreements and bundled services.
-The majority of Verizon Wireless customers are locked into a 2 year contract, with a steep termination fee of a couple hundred dollars, which will help retain customers through this recession.
+According to Andrew Defrancesco the majority of Verizon Wireless customers are locked into a 2 year contract, with a steep termination fee of a couple hundred dollars, which will help retain customers through this recession.
 Secondly, Verizon has created a value bundle of their home product line that includes FIOS high speed internet, digital TV, and phone lines.
 Revenue for their bundled packages was up 45% year-over-year in the 3rd quarter reported in October.
 When families consider cutting their bills in these hard times, the Verizon package has strengthened its attraction.

 “Can you hear me now?”
 Verizon spent $2.5 billion on its successful advertising campaign in 2007, continuing to grow its already powerful brand name.